 What is jun?

-Like kombucha, it is fermented with a rubbery scoby (symbiotic community of bacteria and yeasts).
-Unlike kombucha, it is fermented with a solution of raw honey and green tea, not sugar and black tea.
+Like kombucha, you ferment it with a rubbery scoby (a Symbiotic Community Of Bacteria and Yeasts).
+Unlike kombucha, you float the scoby in a solution of raw honey and green tea, not sugar and black tea.
 It is the synergy of the raw honey and green tea that give jun its unique taste and aroma.

 Beware.
 Jun is a much faster ferment than kombucha.
 If you are fermenting in a warm environment, you might find that you have reached a good ferment after only four to five days.

 The history of jun – don’t believe what you read

 The master of all fermented things, Sandor Katz has trawled through the available literature on jun.
 He concludes that it is a “recent divergence from the kombucha family tree”.

 You might have read some promotional material for commercially produced jun doing the rounds of the internet.
 Claims for an illustrious origin and history in Tibet.
 According to Katz there is absolutely no proof to back it up!